Dawn of DC: Overarching narrative

 With the end of Dark Crisis on Infinite Earths, the Justice League was brought back from their supposed deaths.
 Amanda Waller, now inspired by this act, works under the Light to take action against all metahumans, both heroes and villains alike.
-In The Dawn of DC Primer #1 Waller tasked Peacemaker and Peacewrecker, her new right hands, with the goal of acquiring the Helmet of Hate from Lazarus Island.
-Whilst Peacemaker was off on his mission, Waller met up with a group of villains and gave them a new task, to kill the superheroes.
+In The Dawn of DC Primer #1, Waller tasks Peacemaker and Peacewrecker, her new right hands, with acquiring the Helmet of Hate from Lazarus Island.
+Whilst Peacemaker is off on his mission, Waller meets with a group of villains and gave them a new task, to kill the superheroes.

-A new villain, Insomnia, fueled by his hatred of the Justice League and the superhero community (as a result of an attack by a group of evil Batmen which led to the deaths of his family) put the entire world to sleep.
+A new villain, Insomnia, fueled by his hatred of the Justice League and the superhero community (as a result of an attack by a group of evil Batmen which led to the deaths of his family) puts the entire world to sleep.
 He did this in order to find a mysterious object, the Nightmare Stone.
-After getting the Nightmare Stone, Insomnia brought the nightmares of the hero community to life.
-Following these events in "Knight Terrors", the world's opinion of the Justice League changed, no longer as beacons of hope but instead as avatars of fear.
+After getting the Nightmare Stone, Insomnia brings the nightmares of the hero community to life.
+Following these events in "Knight Terrors", the world's opinion of the Justice League changes for the worse.
 Waller steals the Nightmare Stone through all of the chaos and a mysterious figure (later revealed to be one of the missing pieces of Raven's soul) combines the stone with the Helmet of Hate in order to transform into Doctor Hate.
 Waller then tells Hate to target the Titans now that the Justice League are feared by the world.

-During the Necrostar incident, Waller and Peacemaker meets with the President of the United States and ask him to activate the emergency Bureau of Sovereignty in order to contain the threat.
+During the Necrostar incident, Waller and Peacemaker meet with the President of the United States and ask him to activate the emergency Bureau of Sovereignty in order to contain the threat.
 In the aftermath, Waller takes control of the Hall of Justice by framing the Titans for Beast Boy's invasion; and Hate has trapped Raven in her soul gem.

 Waller meets with the Council of Light, which turns out to be multiple versions of Brainiac.
-It is revealed that Brainiac teleported Amanda and her Suicide Squad when they fought the Crime Syndicate before Dark Crisis.
+It is revealed that Brainiac teleported Waller and her Suicide Squad when they fought the Crime Syndicate before Dark Crisis.
 Waller is angry that Brainiac used her and warns him to stay out of her way.

-Reviving Time Commander to rebuild Failsafe, and grooming a reset Brainiac Queen to her ideology, Waller sets to work to remove all Meta-humans permanently.
+Reviving Time Commander to rebuild Failsafe, and grooming a reset Brainiac Queen to her ideology, Waller sets to work to remove all metahumans permanently.